SafeTrans: LLM-assisted Transpilation from C to Rust: SafeTrans Overview

-In case of a compilation error, the \texttt{rustc} compiler provides detailed error messages which can be passed to the LLM along with the transpiled Rust program to provide additional context about the issue.
+\textbf{Basic Repair:} In case of a compilation error, the \texttt{rustc} compiler provides detailed error messages which can be passed to the LLM along with the transpiled Rust program to provide additional context about the issue.
 Recent studies \cite{deligiannis2023fixing} have demonstrated the effectiveness of this approach.
-Our repair prompt contains complete contextual information structured into three major parts, as illustrated in \figref{fig:repair_prompt}.
-The base prompt section, which corresponds to the base translation template of \figref{fig:base_prompt_template}, helps the LLM retain contextual understanding and ensures that the repaired Rust code remains equivalent to the core functionality of the original C program.
-Next, we include the incorrect Rust translation generated by the LLM.
-Finally, we append the compilation error messages along with additional instructions about the required output format.

-We adopt an iterative repair approach to resolve compilation errors, similar to Pan et al.~\cite{pan2024lost}.
+We adopt an iterative repair approach to resolve compilation errors similar to Pan et al.~\cite{pan2024lost}.
 In each iteration, the incorrect Rust translation and the repair instructions within the prompt are updated based on the results of the previous iteration, while the base prompt remains unchanged.
 At the end of each iteration, the generated Rust program is compiled again, and if compilation fails, a new repair cycle is initiated.
 The phase continues until either the program is successfully compiled, or a predefined maximum number of iterations is reached (set to five in our experiments).